 - 2013 – Both the Hong Kong Men’s and Women’s teams participated in the National Games Qualifiers in Beijing and Wujin City (Jiangsu Province) respectively.

 - 2013 – The Hong Kong Men’s and Women’s teams took part in the 6th East Asian Games in Tianjin, China.
 The Women earlier competed at the Asia Cup in Kuala Lumpur.

-Hong Kong has participated in the following major events:
+In summary, Hong Kong participated in the following major events:

 Note: The above has been compiled based on records available to the HKHA.
 If anyone has information/records of hockey in Hong Kong, in particular before 1953, he or she is most welcomed to contact the Hong Kong Hockey Association via email:firstname.lastname@example.org.